-In order to practice as an optician in the State of Kentucky, you need to be granted with ankentucky ophthalmic dispensing license.
+In order to practice as an optician in the State of Kentucky, you need to be granted with an ophthalmic dispensing license.
 The Kentucky Board of Ophthalmic Dispensers administers and enforces statutes that govern opticianry practice.
 Two avenues are provided by the board, for training for the profession.
 You may either complete a formal education program in an accredited school of optometry, or you may complete an apprenticeship.
 The guidelines below will help you to prepare for practice as an optician in Kentucky.

 Optician Education Requirements in Kentucky